How to Write the Coalition Application Essay 2019-20

 • Tell a story from your life, describing an experience that either demonstrates your character or helped to shape it.

-• Has there been a time when you’ve had a long-cherished or accepted belief challenged?
+• Has there been a time when an idea or belief of yours was questioned?
 How did you respond?
-How did the challenge affect your beliefs?
+What did you learn?

 • Submit an essay on a topic of your choice.